jhu-cs-uima-sp19/Dream-Buddy/log.md

 Discussion:
 * Made some final changed before meeting with Muskaan
-* Looked for any small bugs and fixed them - such as missing error checking
+* Looked for any small bugs and fixed them

+Tasks Accomplished:
+* Added missing error checking
+* Editted rotation XML files
+* Fixed liking feature so that when you open a post you can like from there